Jailhouse Rock Rock Climbing

 The owners of the property were initially alarmed by the climbing, and closed the cliff in 1992.
 The Access Fund got the cliff re-opened, but with a number of conditions from the owners, including the longstanding 'no publicitiy' policy.
 In late 2010, the current owners graciously have signed an access easement allowing climbing on their property with certain conditions, as discussed in the access box above.

 Jailhouse offers steep, blocky, volcanic sport climbing on basalt.
 Routes are in the shade in the morning, and in the sun in the afternoon.
 The low elevation crag is best in the winter (although many routes seep given California's winter rains) or early spring/late fall.
 It's much too hot in the summer unless you are a reptile.
 The quality climbing here starts at 12d and currently goes to 14+, although there are some limited easier routes.
 The two easiest routes at the cliff are frequently closed for nesting raptors.
-The easiest route is 11d, but there are only 3 routes easier than 12b.
+The easiest route is 11c, but there are only 3 routes easier than 12b.
 Many routes, particularly the many extensions, require a 70m rope.
-Most will find kneepads and well-developed stamina helpful
+Nearly all routes have fixed draws.
+Most will find kneepads and well-developed stamina helpful.

 Classic Climbing Routes at Jailhouse Rock